Those Were the Days (1934 film)

-Those Were the Days is a 1934 British comedy film directed by Thomas Bentley and starring Will Hay, Iris Hoey, and John Mills.
-It was based on Arthur Wing Pinero's 1885 farce The Magistrate and was the first of two Hay movies based on Pinero's plays, the other being Dandy Dick.
-The film also features music hall acts of the time – acts of a type rarely committed to film.
-It is primarily remembered as Will Hay's first major screen role.
+Those Were the Days (also known as The Magistrate) is a 1934 British comedy film directed by Thomas Bentley and starring Will Hay in his first major screen role, Iris Hoey, John Mills, and a number of music-hall stars as themselves.
+It was written by Jack Jordan, Frank Launder and Frederick A. Thompson based on Arthur Wing Pinero's 1885 farce The Magistrate and was the first of two Hay films based on Pinero's plays, the other being Dandy Dick (1935).